Hello, Tuesdays on the Run!

 I know Peggy Sue changed me and thousands of others.

-Complete stranger to inspiration to friend to ‘Ohana.
+Complete stranger to inspiration to a friend to ‘Ohana.

 ETA: if you’d like to support Peggy Sue, her family is asking for donations to St. Jude. donate here.